 If doing nothing isn’t an option, what options do you have?

 The solution lies in pinpointing what has driven us to this breaking point, as well as looking internally to strategize how employers can add more healthcare value for their talent.
 The recent rise of digital tech-based solutions has spurred the development of more cost-effective pharmacy benefit managers (PBMs) that demystify pricing and encourage member engagement.
-By using these new consumer-centric pharmacy models with pharmacy navigation, you can finally empower your workforce to operate at their fullest and healthiest potential.
+By using these new high-touch pharmacy models with pharmacy navigation, you can finally empower your workforce to operate at their fullest and healthiest potential.

 Pinpoint the problem areas that are driving dissatisfaction.

 With nearly 50% of U.S. workers receiving healthcare through their employer, companies are well-positioned to serve as health advocates for their employees.
 But historically, employers haven’t felt as though they had much power when dealing with pharmacy benefit managers.
 Most traditional PBMs hand them a formulary, and employers accept it as is—not knowing that they can demand more transparency, minimizing surprise drug costs for their members later on.

 One of the biggest problem areas in drug pricing is the mystery of it, which has long been accepted as a necessary evil within an already complicated healthcare system.
 The result is that employers are often just as confused about drug costs as their employees—and can therefore offer little assistance.
 No less critical, it also presents a challenge for HR and benefits leaders when trying to gauge whether the return on their PBM is worth the investment.